IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/network/dns-zone/mx/README.md

 - Required: Yes
 - Type: string

-### Parameter: `dnsZunoName`
+### Parameter: `dnsZoneName`

-The name of the parent DNS zuno.
-Required if the template is used in a standaluno deployment.
+The name of the parent DNS zone.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string